Image from Bernd Helfert

 - Low World Houses - Text by Wesley Bruce

-Low canopies to retain a breathable atmosphere on an inhospitable planet.
+Low canopies to retain a breathable atmosphere on an otherwise inhospitable planet.

 - Mattercache - Text by Todd Drashner